plumed/plumed2/src/pycv/README.md

 ------------------------------------

 Python 3 is required.
-Under OSX, [Homebrew](https://brew.sh)'s Python 3 package is known to work well.
-The version distributed with Conda is problematic (slow compilation, linking failures).
+Under OSX, [Homebrew](https://brew.sh)'s Python 3 package works well.
+The Conda version is problematic (slow compilation, linking failures).

 You will also need to install `numpy`, either via `pip3 install numpy` or your distribution's packages.